A customer feedback loop will help you stand out

 Another study by Monetate shows that 79% of customers will buy from a company again if the experience is good.
 But 89% of them would switch to a competitor if the experience wasn’t satisfactory.
 And nearly everyone agreed that the online experience influences their decision to buy.
 95% of your customers will tell their friends about their bad experiences.
 This is why communication with your customers is so important.
 Their success is your success!

-I personally sign up for a lot of products and services.
-But I’ve noticed that 90% of those companies never ask for my feedback.
-If they do it’s usually just a personal email at the very beginning when I sign up.
-I might receive an NPS survey here and there a couple months down the line, but nothing engaging enough to make me feel that I’m highly valued as a customer.
+Most of us personally sign up for a lot of products and services.
+But we notice that 90% of those companies never ask for our feedback.
+If they do it’s usually just a personal email at the very beginning when we sign up.
+We might receive an NPS survey here and there a couple months down the line, but nothing engaging enough to make us feel that we’re highly valued as a customer.

 Different Stages of the Funnels